Professor Austin Smith

 Isaac Newton Trust, Wellcome Trust, Medical Research Council, University of Sheffield, European Commission, Microsoft Research

 We propose that pluripotency may be partitioned into three phases; naïve, formative, and primed.
 Mouse embryonic stem cells correspond to the naïve stage while post-implantation epiblast stem cells (EpiSCs) represent primed pluripotency.
 Conventional human pluripotent stem cells are more similar to EpiSCs.
-Our current research indicates that these human cells can be "reset" to a naïve state and furthermore that naive cells may be captured directly from the human embryo.
-(Credit – adapted from Kalkan & Smith, Proc Roy Soc 2015)
+Our current research indicates that these human cells can be “reset” to a naïve state and furthermore that naive cells may be captured directly from the human embryo.
+(Credit – adapted from Smith A. Development 2017 144: 365-373)

-We study pluripotent stem cells.
-These are cell lines derived from early embryos that retain the potential to generate all somatic cell types.
-Our goal is to understand how they maintain this broad potency and how they transition into lineage specification and commitment.
-We compare pluripotent cells from different mammals to elucidate common principles and species-specific adaptations.
+We study pluripotent stem cells derived from early embryos or generated by somatic cell reprogramming.
+These cell lines retain the potential to generate all somatic cell types.
+Our goal is to understand how pluripotent stem cells maintain broad developmental potency and how they prepare for and make cell fate decisions.
+Ultimately we aim to control the lineage decision process.
+We compare pluripotent cells from rodents and primates to elucidate common principles and species-specific adaptations.

 Nicholas Bredenkamp, James Clarke, Rosalind Drummond, Ge Guo, Tuzer Kalkan, Masaki Kinoshita, Meng Amy Li, Sam Myers, Mariya Rostovskaya, Stanley Strawbridge.